TenebrisNoctua/ClassPP/docs/tutorials/advanced/operatorOverloading.md

 # Operator Overloading

 Suppose we have two objects that belong to a custom Vector class, how would we allow the addition of those two objects?
-Using normal class functions would be good, but it would take a longer time to write, and would be harder to understand.
+Using a normal class function would suffice, but it would require you to call the same function over and over again every single time you want to add them together.

-To solve this issue in Class++, just like in C++, we can change the way operators work for our classes.
+To solve this issue, just like in other OO languages, we can change the way operators work for our classes.
 This is known as operator overloading.

 ```lua
 local class = ClassPP.class